 Recognize them.
 Employee recognition is a great way to show your team members that you value their work.
-It's also a good opportunity to reiterate how their work was meaningful by directly tying it to the success of the organization. feel like a part of the team or because it seems there is no opportunity for career advancement within the organization.
+It's also a good opportunity to reiterate how their work was meaningful by directly tying it to the success of the organization.

 So how do you do engage and retain your best employees?
-Here are 4 ways to encourage employee retention: 2 Involve them in key company initiatives.
+Here are 4 ways to encourage employee retention:

+Involve them in key company initiatives.